sandeepashok/F.R.I.E.N.D.S-Quiz-App/README.md

 # F.R.I.E.N.D.S-Quiz-App

-This is a simple quiz app based on popular American sit-com FRIENDS. built on repl.it,
+This is a simple quiz app based on popular American sit-com FRIENDS, built on repl.it,

 Play and enjoy!